Things to do in Sorrento Italy

 1. explore the town

-Despite its heavy tourist tag it’s possible to see Sorrento on a budget.
-We spent most of our one day in Sorrento walking, exploring and stopping when we wanted.
+Despite its tourist reputation, Sorrento is easy to explore on a budget.
+We spent most of our visit walking, stopping wherever we wanted and paying nothing.

 Lisa Rivera at terrazza panoramica stella del mare - one day in Sorrento Italy